Does failing to brake and hitting a stopped car make you automatically liable for damages in an auto accident? Not necessarily.

 When there’s “comparative fault,” the kind where both parties share fault, you will not recover compensation if you are found to have 50.1% fault or more.
 Even if liability is assessed 50/50 you can recover damages – although they would be reduced 50% (your percentage of fault).

-If you were injured in a car wreck you should contact a Dallas personal injury attorney right away.
+If you were injured in a car wreck you should contact a Dallas attorney for personal injuries right away.